runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 Selkie fae can hold their breath almost as long (close to an hour) in their human form as in their seal form.

 Selkie clanns are found throughout coastal Mhidda, but are most common on the Dhaigean Isles and in the extreme northern reaches of the mainland.
+Of the Midh'fae, selkies tend to be the most hospitible.
 A handful of clans can also be found across the Dragon’s Teeth archepelago, as the only Ael' inhabitants of those isles.
+These are somewhat more savage than the other clans.

 ## Jungle Tribes (Xhal'fae)

-Originating from the Æl'xhal, inhabit the jungle in the northwestern reaches of Xuon and the Kita Lau isles.
+Originating from the Æl'xhal, the Xhal'fae inhabit the jungle in the northwestern reaches of Xuon and the Kita Lau isles.
-Comprised of various feline tribes (jaguars, leopards, tigers).
+They are comprised of various feline tribes (jaguars, leopards, tigers).
 Most Xhal'fae take on a humanoid form, but with notable animal features.
 They are still competent shapeshifters, but tend to use this ability to optimize their shape to the current situation rather than taking on a purely human or animal form.

 Xhal'fae are the newest, and most animalistic of all the fae lineages.
 They care little for modesty regardless of what shape they are in, and will hunt, kill, and eat just about anything that is not 'fae.
 Most Xhal'fae do not wear clothing, use tools, or build structures.
 Xhal'fae 'clans' consist of a loosely organized group of individuals.
 Clan members tend to have their own dwelling, be it a cave, crevice, treetop nest, rudimentary hut or lean-to, or portion of ruins.
 In case of outside threats, the group will usually elect a warleader (generally through physical competition) but otherwise clans have no specific leader.

 Xhal'fae are frequently polygamous and rather prolific.
 Romantic relationships usually consist of heterosexual pairs, but may consist of larger groups as well.
 Relationships generally don't last longer than a few months to a year, and may or may not result in a child, although longer relationships are not unheard of.